We are a member of the Institute for Catholic Liberal Education.

 A. Encouraging facts:

-- In some cases, entire Catholic dioceses have transitioned to this model with great success, Michigan Diocese of Marquette.
+- In some cases, entire Catholic dioceses have successfully transitioned to this model, the Michigan Diocese of Marquette.

 - Many Catholic schools are experiencing a boost in enrollment due to the intentionality of the methodology and the tried and true nature of the model.